-(((26)))(27) "Felony traffic offense" means:
+(((25)))(26) "Escape" means:

-(a) Vehicular homicide (RCW 46.61.520), vehicular assault (RCW 46.61.522), eluding a police officer (RCW 46.61.024), felony hitand-run injury-accident (RCW 46.52.020(4)), felony driving while under the influence of intoxicating liquor or any drug (RCW 46.61.502(6)), or felony physical control of vehicle while under the influence of intoxicating liquor or any drug (RCW 46.61.504(6)); or federal or (b) Any out-of-state conviction for an offense that under the laws of this state would be a felony classified as a felony traffic offense under (a) of this subsection.
+- (a) Sexually violent predator escape (RCW 9A.76.115), escape in the first degree (RCW 9A.76.110), escape in the second degree (RCW 9A.76.120), willful failure to return from furlough (RCW 72.66.060), willful failure to return from work release (RCW 72.65.070), or willful failure to be available for supervision by the department while in community custody (RCW 72.09.310); or - (b) Any federal or out-of-state conviction for an offense that under the laws of this state would be a felony classified as an escape under (a) of this subsection.

-$((\frac{(27)}{(28)}))(28)$ "Fine" means a specific sum of money ordered by the sentencing court to be paid by the offender to the court over a specific period of time.

-$(((28)^{-}))(29)$ "First-time offender" means any person who has no prior convictions for a felony and is eligible for the first-time offender waiver under RCW 9.94A.650.

-(((29)))(30) "Home detention" is a subset of electronic monitoring and means a program of partial confinement available offenders wherein the offender is confined in a private residence 24 hours a day, unless an absence from the residence is approved, authorized, or otherwise permitted in the order by the court or other supervising agency that ordered home detention, and the offender is subject to electronic monitoring.

-(((30)))(31) "Homelessness" or "homeless" means a condition where an individual lacks a fixed, regular, and adequate nighttime residence and who has a primary nighttime residence that is:

-(a) A supervised, publicly or privately operated shelter designed to provide temporary living accommodations;

-(b) A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; or individual stays as a transient invitee. $((\frac{31}{1}))(\frac{32}{1})$ "Legal financial obligation" means a sum of money that is ordered by a superior court of the state of Washington for legal financial obligations which may include restitution to the victim, statutorily imposed crime victims' compensation fees as assessed pursuant to RCW 7.68.035, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and any other financial obligation attornevs' that is assessed to the offender as a result of a felony conviction.
-Upon conviction for vehicular assault while under the influence of intoxicating liquor or any drug, RCW 46.61.522(1)(b), or vehicular homicide while under the influence of intoxicating liquor or any drug, RCW 46.61.520(1)(a), legal financial obligations may also include payment to a public agency of the expense of an emergency response to the incident resulting in the conviction, subject to RCW 38.52.430.
+- $((\frac{(26)}{)}))$ "Felony traffic offense" means: - (a) Vehicular homicide (RCW 46.61.520), vehicular assault (RCW 46.61.522), eluding a police officer (RCW 46.61.024), felony hitand-run injury-accident (RCW 46.52.020(4)), felony driving while under the influence of intoxicating liquor or any drug (RCW 46.61.502(6)), or felony physical control of a vehicle while under the influence of intoxicating liquor or any drug (RCW 46.61.504(6)); or - (b) Any federal or out-of-state conviction for an offense that under the laws of this state would be a felony classified as a felony traffic offense under (a) of this subsection. - $((\frac{27}))(28)$ "Fine" means a specific sum of money ordered by the sentencing court to be paid by the offender to the court over a specific period of time. - (((28)))(29) "First-time offender" means any person who has no prior convictions for a felony and is eligible for the first-time offender waiver under RCW 9.94A.650. - $((\frac{(29)}{)}))$ "Home detention" is a subset of electronic monitoring and means a program of partial confinement available to offenders wherein the offender is confined in a private residence 24 hours a day, unless an absence from the residence is approved, authorized, or otherwise permitted in the order by the court or other supervising agency that ordered home detention, and the offender is subject to electronic monitoring. - $((\frac{30}{1}))(\frac{31}{1})$ "Homelessness" or "homeless" means a condition where an individual lacks a fixed, regular, and adequate nighttime residence and who has a primary nighttime residence that is: - (a) A supervised, publicly or privately operated shelter designed to provide temporary living accommodations; - (b) A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; or - (c) A private residence where the individual stays as a transient invitee. - $((\frac{31}{31}))(\frac{32}{32})$ "Legal financial obligation" means a sum of money that is ordered by a superior court of the state of Washington for legal financial obligations which may include restitution to the statutorily imposed crime victims' compensation fees as assessed pursuant to RCW 7.68.035, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and any other financial obligation that is assessed to the offender as a result of a felony conviction.
+Upon conviction for vehicular assault while under the influence of intoxicating liquor or any drug, RCW 46.61.522(1)(b), or vehicular homicide while under the influence of intoxicating liquor or any drug, RCW 46.61.520(1)(a), legal financial obligations may also include payment to a public agency of the expense of an emergency response to the incident resulting in the conviction, subject to RCW 38.52.430. - $((\frac{(32)}{)}))$ "Most serious offense" means any of the following felonies or a felony attempt to commit any of the following felonies:

-(c) A private residence where

-(((32)))(33) "Most serious offense" means any of the following felonies or a felony attempt to commit any of the following felonies: